Minimum Wages in Concentrated Labor Markets: Minimum Wage Effects

-In general, higher minimum wages will make less productive firms reduce employment more strongly than highly productive firms.
-For instance, the fact that labor market concentration is usually higher in rural areas, where firms also tend to be less productive, may result in a downward-biased interaction term for HHI \citep{AzarEtAl2019a}.
-To rule out such an omitted variable bias, I augment the baseline specification with an additional interaction effect between log minimum wage levels and firm productivity.
-I approximate productivity by establishment fixed effects from log-linear wage regressions in the tradition of Abowd, Kramarz, and Margolis (\citeyear{AbowdEtAl1999}, hereafter `AKM').
-These AKM effects reflect a relative wage premium paid to all workers within an establishment, conditional on time-variant characteristics and individual fixed effects.
-Specifically, I retrieve AKM establishment fixed effects for log daily wages of regular full-time workers from \citet{BellmannEtAl2020}.
-In Column (2) of Table \ref{tab:6}, the AKM interaction effect turns out to be positive: an increase in firm productivity by 1 percent raises the minimum wage elasticity of employment by 0.00605.
-Hence, an establishment with zero HHI but a wage premium of 27.6 (=0.167/0.00605) percent will not adjust employment.
-Despite the moderating impact of productivity, the interaction effect with HHI remains unchanged, thus lending further credence to the monopsony argument.
+In general, higher minimum wages will make more productive firms reduce employment less strongly than highly productive firms.
+Thus, if productivity positively correlates with labor market concentration, the HHI interaction term will be upward-biased.
+However, the frequent finding that labor market concentration turns out higher in rural areas, where firms also tend to be less productive, will rather result in a downward bias \citep{AzarEtAl2024}.
+To rule out such an omitted variable bias, I augment the baseline specification with an additional interaction effect between minimum wage levels and two different proxies for firm productivity.
+First, I proxy for productivity by dividing survey information on annual revenues by headcount employment for firms in the LIAB subsample.
+Second, I approximate productivity by firm fixed effects from log-linear wage regressions in the tradition of Abowd, Kramarz, and Margolis (\citeyear{AbowdEtAl1999}, hereafter `AKM').
+These AKM effects reflect a relative wage premium paid to all workers in the firm, conditional on time-variant worker characteristics and fixed effects.\footnote{I retrieve AKM firm fixed effects for log daily wages of regular full-time workers from \citet{BellmannEtAl2020}.} In Columns (4) and (5) of Table \ref{tab:5}, the interaction effects with log productivity turn out positive: an increase in productivity by 1 percent raises the minimum wage elasticity of employment by 0.00309 (revenue per worker) or 0.00624 (AKM), respectively.
+Despite the moderating impact of productivity, the interaction effect with labor market concentration remains unchanged, thus lending further credence to the monopsony argument.